ahelal/ansible-concourse/README.md

 ## Auto scaling

 * Scaling out: Is simple just add a new instance :)
-* Scaling in: You would need to drain the worker first by running `/opt/concourseci/bin/concourse-worker-retire`
+* Scaling in: You would need to drain the worker first by running `service concourse-worker retire`

 ## vagrant demo